 WHAT IS BIG BRAG ALL ABOUT?

-On Big BRAG 2019, cyclists will average about 55 miles per day for a week with a day off in the middle.
+On Big BRAG, cyclists will average about 55 miles per day for a week with a day off in the middle.
 It sounds like a lot, but we offer SAG and provide well-stocked rest stops every 12 - 18 miles with your favorite snacks and drinks, fun activities, and great views!
 BRAG routes take bike riders through some of the most friendly and welcoming towns and features some of the best food Georgia has to offer.
-BRAG celebrates 40 years in 2019.

 When you pull into camp after your ride, you'll have access to the BRAG Bar where you can grab your favorite drink.
 Each day after the ride there are BRAG-tivities like bike trivia, one legged bike races, educational classes, yoga, massages, etc. Every night features tomfoolery in the town's where we stay, like concerts, DJs, and festivals.

-Plan to ride your bike with us for a very special 40th Anniversary BRAG in 2019 and see what there is to BRAG about.
+Plan to ride your bike with us for BRAG and see what there is to BRAG about.

 On-Site Food AVAILABLE